emipa606/ImmunitiesReset/README.md

 When a mod introduces a hediff (health item) that has the capability to have an immunity, it keeps immunity records for it.
 In the situation where you then want to remove that mod it leaves these records behind which can then cause errors in the system, with subsequent cascade errors to other areas (e.g. needs).

-This mod then allows you to &quot;nuke&quot;/remove the erroneous records to allow a continuance with the save game, &quot;error free&quot;.
+This mod then allows you to "nuke"/remove the erroneous records to allow a continuance with the save game, "error free".

 There are mod options that allow you to reset the health records for immunity.